-Take a fun and relaxed approach to the pre-Christmas madness with our 10 festive ideas, including some rather special local nuggets.
+Take a look at our 10 fun festive ideas, including some rather special local nuggets...

 1. Visit a Christmas Market

-Get into the spirit by visiting a Christmas market and what better choice than the Bath Christmas Market (22nd November- 9th December).
-Voted by Vogue and The Telegraph as one of the best, it boasts over 180 twinkling chalets spread out across the city’s picturesque Georgian streets, with more than 80% of stallholders from Bath and the South West, and a strong fair trade current.
-Missing the slopes?
-Pop into the infamous Apres Ski Bar for a warming tipple after shopping.
+Get into the spirit by visiting a Christmas market and what better choice than the Bath Christmas Market (28th November- 15th December).
+Voted by Vogue, The Telegraph and Visit England as one of the best, it boasts over 150 twinkling chalets spread out across the city’s picturesque Georgian streets, with a strong fair trade and local artisan presence.

 Hate crowds?
 Then opt for Bradford on Avon’s more laid-back shopping vibes.
-Check out some of our favourites: The Christmas Shop at the Granary Barn (fabulous) and the neighbouring Tithe Barn Workshops, Doghouse for the pooch or moggie in your life, Made in Bradford on Avon for local artisan gifts, The Bradford on Avon Cheese Shop (ask for Christoph's expert advice) and the Bradford on Avon Floating Christmas Market (30 November to 2nd December) on the canal, complete with mulled wine and carols.
+Check out some of our favourites: The Christmas Shop at the Granary Barn (fabulous) and the neighbouring Tithe Barn Workshops, Doghouse for the pooch or moggie in your life, Made in Bradford on Avon for local artisan gifts, The Bradford on Avon Cheese Shop (ask for Christoph's expert advice) and the Bradford on Avon Floating Winter Market (29th November to 1st December) on the canal, complete with mulled wine and carols and a range of artisan traders including silversmith Anna Berthon, The Goblyn's Portal and the floating vinyl store.
 You’re sure to find presents for all the family!

 Alternatively, if you like to avoid ‘Jingle Bells’ altogether and do your Christmas shopping online, we’ve got some lovely ideas for the ones you love in our online gift voucher shop.